Whistleblowers should be protected, not punished!

 Tell me more about tax office whistleblower Richard Boyle.

-Richard Boyle worked at the tax office when he witnessed aggressive debt collection powers being used unethically to target people in vulnerable situations.
+Richard Boyle worked at the tax office when he witnessed aggressive debt collection powers being used unethically to target people and small businesses in vulnerable situations.
+Boyle spoke up internally, then to the Tax Ombudsman, and then to ABC investigative journalist, Adele Ferguson AM, as a last resort.

 Are whistleblowers allowed to go to the media?